wader/fq/doc/usage.md

 Start interactive REPL.

-Can be used with both no, one and multiple inputs, ex just `fq -i ` start a REPL with `null` input, `fq -i 123` with the number 123 as input, `fq -i . a b` with two files as input.
-Also works with `--slurp`.
+Can be used with no input, one and multiple inputs, for example just `fq -i ` starts a REPL with `null` input, `fq -i 123` with the number 123 as input, `fq -i . a b` with two files as input.
+This also works with `--slurp`.
+In the REPL it is also possible to start a sub-REPLs by ending a query with `<query> | repl`, use ctrl-D to exit the sub-REPL.
+The sub-REPL will evaluate separately on each output from the query it was started.
+Use `[<query>] | repl` if you want to "slurp" into an array.

 #### Set option `--options`,`-o KEY=VALUE|@PATH`